sverze/aws-terraform-squid-proxy-vpc/README.md

 # AWS / Terraform Squid Proxy VPC

-This project aims to build a secure network hosting resilient micro services and a database cluster all in [AWS](https://aws.amazon.com/).
+This project puts together a public network containing an auto scaled group of [Squid Proxy](http://squid-proxy.net/) servers configured to access the internet using NAT Gateways and an egress Internet Gateways.
+A private VPC is also created peered with the public VPC with proxy traffic routed to the Squid Proxy Elastic Load Balancer.
-The provisioing of all the infrastructure and services is done using [Terraform](https://www.terraform.io/).
+The provisioning of all the infrastructure and services is done using [Terraform](https://www.terraform.io/).
-The micro services are [Spring Boot](https://projects.spring.io/spring-boot/) java containers offering a simple RESTfull CRuD service.
-The data base cluster is an [RDS Aurora](https://aws.amazon.com/rds/aurora) cluster.

-The following diagram depicts what you can build if you follow the subsequent instructions.
+All compute servers use the T2 micros with Amazon Linux, note that the architecture shown below requires a region with a minimum of 3 availability zones.

 ![Resilent VPC](aws-terraform-squid-proxy-vpc.png)